samarpan-rai11/tic-tac-toe/README.md

-# tic-tac-toe
-This is a basic Tic Tac Toe game made by using HTML,CSS and JS
+# This is a basic Tic Tac Toe game made by using HTML,CSS and JS